Ajay-110125/PIZZA-SALES-REPORT/README.md

 # PIZZA-SALES-REPORT

+In this pizza sales report we use excel , sql , powebi excel is for cleaning the data and analysing the data . sql is for caluclating the values. powerbi is for visualising the data and creating the dashboards.

 Situation:

       A pizza restaurant noticed fluctuations in its sales and wanted to analyze the performance of different pizza types, peak sales times, and customer preferences.